 PEX-a, PEX-b or PEX-c tubing?

+SharkBite PEX rely on this same cross-linking method for their PEX tubing.
 When it comes to the choice of PEX-b — the silane method of cross-linking polyethylene — Viega isn’t the only industry leader who manufactures this type of PEX tube.
-Other organizations, like SharkBite, rely on this same cross-linking method for their PEX tubing.

 That decision is made with good reason: PEX-b has higher burst pressures as compared to the peroxide method (PEX-a) and often has the strongest resistance to chlorine and UV exposure.